 PETA was at the Canadian Consulate in Los Angeles today to protest the cruelty and the pointlessness of the annual seal slaughter.
-It’s the first of many demonstrations that PETA and our affiliates have planned around the world.
+It’s the first of many demonstrations that PETA entities have planned around the world.

 Canada’s annual massacre of thousands of baby harp seals continues even though the United States, the European Union, Taiwan, Mexico, and now Russia―which had been importing 95 percent of Canada’s seal pelts―have all banned seal-fur imports.
 President Barack Obama even spoke out against the seal slaughter.
 With the world turning its back on seal products, the slaughter actually costs the Canadian government about $7 million a year in subsidies.